 Skip to main content

-How To Eliminate Render Blocking Resources
+How To Eliminate Render-Blocking Resources (CSS & More)

-· Updated on · 15 min read
+August 23, 2022 · Updated on · 14 min read

-Render blocking websites can slow down your website and increase Core Web Vitals metrics like the Largest Contentful Paint.
+Render-blocking resources can slow down your website and increase Core Web Vitals metrics like the Largest Contentful Paint.

-This article explains the performance impact of render blocking resources and what you can do to solve these issues.
+This article explains the performance impact of render-blocking resources and what you can do to solve these issues.

-What are render blocking resources?
+What are render-blocking resources?

 The screenshot below shows a rendering filmstrip and request waterfall for a website.
 While the request for the HTML document finishes after 600 milliseconds, the browser still shows a blank page at that point.